 TRUST IN PROJECT TEAMS BY DEVELOPING TRUSTLESS NETWORKS

-Luckily, today’s technologies provide the architecture to leave the rainbow land behind and stop basing your team’s success on hope, trust or luck.
+Luckily, today’s technologies provide the architecture to leave the rainbow land behind.
 You can keep both feet firmly on the ground by making digital tools work to your team’s advantage.

-Therefore, building teams without trust or trustless teams, like the blockchain is one of the key ingredients for completing successful projects with minimal chances to fail.
+Therefore, building teams without blind trust or trustless teams, like the blockchain is one of the key ingredients for completing successful projects.

 HOW TO CREATE THE AGENCY OF THE FUTURE

-We should have a good monitoring process and make sure that the things are delivering on time and in a good manner.
+- Have a good monitoring process and make sure that people deliver on time and up to a good standard.

-In the end, this means that we have built a system which works and takes care of itself, without the need to constantly check and worry about deliverance.
+In the end, this means that you have a system that works and takes care of itself, without the need to constantly check and worry about deliverance.